ZhuoyunZhong/Adeept-4-DOF-Robot-for-Caligraphy/README.md

 ---

+@TODO

-For the velocity kinematic part,  codes for forward and inverse velocity kinematic were implemented.
+In terms of the velocity kinematic part, codes for forward and inverse velocity kinematic were implemented.
 The node provides inverse velocity kinematic and forward velocity kinematic calculation.

 `rosservice call vel_inv_kin q1, q2, q3, x, y, z, Vx, Vy, Vz, Wx, Wy, Wz`

 `rosservice call vel_for_kin q1, q2, q3, q1_dot, q2_dot, q3_dot `

+@Maybe possible to implement (not exist in previous codes)

+The connector could also check if the nodes of velocity kinematic is working correctly.

+`rosservice call check_vel_inv`

+`rosservice call check_vel_for`

 ---